U.S. lawmakers struggle to draft online privacy bill

-WASHINGTON (Reuters) - U.S. lawmakers drafting a bill to create rules governing online privacy hope to have a discussion draft complete by late May with a Senate committee vote during the summer, but disputes are likely to push that timetable back, according to sources knowledgeable about the matter.
+WASHINGTON (Reuters) - U.S. lawmakers drafting a bill to create rules governing online privacy hope to have a discussion draft complete by late May with a Senate committee vote during the summer and are intensifying efforts, but disputes are likely to push that timetable back, according to sources knowledgeable about the matter.

-The issue is of huge concern to advertisers and tech companies, like Facebook and Alphabet’s Google, which provide free online services to consumers but derive revenues from advertising targeted to consumers based on preferences identified via data collection.
+The issue is of huge concern to advertisers and tech companies such as Facebook and Alphabet’s Google, which provide free online services to consumers but derive revenues from advertising targeted at consumers based on preferences identified via data collection.

-Democratic Senators Richard Blumenthal, Brian Schatz and Maria Cantwell are leading the effort to draft the measure along with Republican Senators Jerry Moran and Roger Wicker.
+Democratic Senators Richard Blumenthal, Brian Schatz and Maria Cantwell, who are leading the effort to draft the measure along with Republican Senators Jerry Moran, Commerce Committee chairman Roger Wicker and the Senate’s No. 2 Republican, John Thune, met late Tuesday and could meet again as early as next week.

-The Senate’s No. 2 Republican, John Thune, who chairs the Commerce Committee until January, has joined the working group, Thune confirmed.

-The senators involved in the privacy working group, including Thune and Cantwell, were meeting in Thune’s Capitol Hill office Tuesday evening to discuss the status of the effort.
+The six senators involved in the privacy working group met for 45 minutes in Thune’s Capitol Hill office Tuesday evening to discuss the status of the effort and look at issues where senators do not agree and will need to negotiate to resolve.
+“It’s all baby steps,” he said.
+“Hopefully we can find a path forward.”

+Thune told reporters after the meeting senators want to review some legislative language that staffers have drafted.

+“We’re in the early stages,” Thune said.
+For a big legislative undertaking he said he thought the group was in a “pretty good place” but acknowledged it is “not an easy lift” to win agreement.

 Cantwell told reporters on the way into the meeting that she wants to see a bill that provides “meaningful protection for the privacy of individual consumers.”